-- 1. Summarize the contents of the New Testament epistles and Revelation. - 2.
+- 1. Summarize the contents of the New Testament Gospels. - 2.
 Be familiar with the method and tools required to research New Testament introductory issues. - 3.
-Describe the contents and historical background of one New Testament book in detail. - 4.
-Apply the contents of the New Testament epistles and Revelation to his or her life.
+Explain the general process of canonicity and text criticism. - 4.
+Provide a brief historical overview of the intertestamental period. - 5.
+Apply the contents of the New Testament Gospels to his or her life.